swiftly-solution/documentation/docgen/output/events/gameevents/onitempurchase.md

 ---

 # OnItemPurchase
-This event is triggered when item_purchase is triggered
+This event is triggered when item_purchase is triggered.
 ::: tabs
 @tab Lua
 ```lua